Institutional biosafety committee

 Further information and/or assistance

-For further information on the Federation University Australia IBC, procedures, etc contact:
+For information on the Federation University Australia IBC, process and procedures etc contact:

 Fiona Koop - Ethics Officer